* India declines to remove cap on FII investment in govt debt

 By Manoj Kumar

-NEW DELHI, March 11 (Reuters) - India has put on ice plans to join major emerging market bond indexes that would require removal of restrictions on capital inflows, two sources said, taking a decision that knocked the rupee, but showed balance of payments concerns were easing.
+NEW DELHI, March 11 (Reuters) - India has put on ice plans to join major emerging market bond indexes that would require it to remove restrictions on foreign capital inflows, two sources said, signalling easing concerns about the rupee and the balance of payments.

 A separate plan to explore joining Euroclear, the world’s largest securities settlement system, has also been deferred until the next government takes charge after elections in April and May.
 That plan could have further opened up the market to portfolio capital inflows.